Arihant-jainn/Cooffeeistan/README.md

 ## ☕ About

 <p align="center">
-  <strong>CoffeeHub</strong> is a web platform designed to provide comprehensive details about different coffee varieties, their origins, flavors, and brewing methods. <br />
+  <strong>Cooffeeistan</strong> is a web platform designed to provide comprehensive details about different coffee varieties, their origins, flavors, and brewing methods. <br />
-  Whether you're a casual coffee drinker or a seasoned barista, CoffeeHub allows you to search for coffees, discover new blends, and interact with the community by liking your favorites. 📚
+  Whether you're a casual coffee drinker or a seasoned barista, Cooffeeistan allows you to search for coffees, discover new blends, and interact with the community by liking your favorites. 📚
 </p>

 ---